buildbot/buildbot/master/docs/relnotes/index.rst

 If your step uses such methods, consider using a LogObserver instead, or using the Data API to get the required data.

 The undocumented and unused ``subscribeConsumer`` method of logfiles has also been removed.

+The :py:meth:`~buildbot.process.log.Log.subscribe` method now takes a callable, rather than an instance, and does not support catchup.
+This method was primarily used by :py:class:`~buildbot.process.logobserver.LogObserver`, the implementation of which has been modified accordingly.
+Any other uses of the subscribe method should be refactored to use a :py:class:`~buildbot.process.logobserver.LogObserver`.

 Removed Methods
 +++++++++++++++